s-archer/xc-terraform-github-actions/README.md

 ## How to use this project:

-- clone the repo
+- 1. clone the repo
-- update the `vars.auto-tfvars` file to suit your environment
+- 2. update the `vars.auto-tfvars` file to suit your environment
+- 3. start 'run'
     - make a code change
     - `git add .`
     - `git commit -m "my message"`
     - `git push`
         - `git push` causes the Github Actions workflow to trigger.
+    - the Github Actions workflow will run
+    - `git pull` to get the updated files
+    - repeat from [3] for next 'run', in acordance with Example workflows below.

 ## Example workflow 1

-- during first run:
+- during first run
     - create a LB & WAF on F5 Distributed Cloud Regional Edges, with an Origin pointing at another public site.
     - result is LB & WAF with no exceptions